 Why do meatballs fall apart?

-If you need to leave out eggs or breadcrumbs for dietary or allergy reasons, you can substitute the egg with an egg substitute.
-The breadcrumbs can be replaced with almond flour, which would make this recipe gluten free and keto friendly.
+If you need to leave out eggs or breadcrumbs for dietary or allergy reasons, you can substitute the egg with an [amazon text=egg substitute&asin=B00SWW911M].
+The breadcrumbs can be replaced with [amazon text=almond flour&asin=B079Y2MJHR], which would make this recipe gluten free and keto friendly.

 Can meatballs be reheated?

 Yes!
 You can store leftover beef and pork meatballs in the fridge for up to 3 days, or you can freeze them for up to 3 months.
 Reheat refrigerated or thawed meatballs in the oven or microwave until they are piping hot throughout, and enjoy.
 I love to make a big batch of meatballs to freeze down in portion sizes for easy and convenient future meals.